developer-portal/content/tools/vagrant/vagrant-libvirt.md

 ## Manage guest networks via Vagrant

 In Fedora `qemu://session` is used by default.
 This allows causes vagrant to run in userspace, not requiring password and being much safer.
-Downside is that not all Vagrant features are accessible, as they require root.
+Downside is that if some Vagrant functionality requires root permissions, it might not be available (some cases are resolved via "qemu bridge").

 To revert for your box to `qemu://system`, you can put something like the following into your Vagrantfile: